Cycle 200 miles between two of the world’s most chic capitals, London and Paris, in three days!

 How do I book a place?

-Any other questions or to register your interest, please email firstname.lastname@example.org
+Any other questions regarding fundraising, please email firstname.lastname@example.org

 ‘We really enjoyed the London to Paris Cycle Challenge, much more than we expected!
 It was good fun having something to focus on in our training, and getting into some ‘serious’ cycling, which we had never done before.
 We discovered all sorts of lovely lanes and routes in our area during training.